 What is CRM Software?

 CRM software unites all customer and prospect data in a single tool, bringing added visibility into customer interactions.
-A CRM is the center of any successful sales organization, the database in which all data, interactions, and notes are stored.
+A CRM is the center of any successful sales organisation, the database in which all data, interactions, and notes are stored.
 Organisations use CRM systems to ensure that contact and interaction data can be easily located, sorted, and amended as necessary throughout the customer lifecycle.
 Contacts can be stored hierarchically under a single company or organisation, giving sales teams a holistic view of interactions with all relevant employees of a prospect or customer.

-Software as a Service (SaaS)
+What is Software as a Service (SaaS)

+Many CRMs are SaaS products.
 SaaS is a program you access over the internet without having to install or maintain software.
 SaaS applications are also called

-- Web-based software
+• Web-based software

-- On-demand software
+• On-demand software

-- Hosted Software
+• Hosted Software

 Who uses CRM platforms?